Check out this simple elephant toothpaste experiment. The kid are going to love it!

 After a few minutes, the reaction will stop but a lot of foam will be left behind!
 At this point, if kids wear gloves, they can touch the foam, but an adult should check that the mixture has cooled before kids touch the foam.
 I’d err on the side of caution and not touch the foam.
 Do not allow kids to eat the foam.

 Like this simple elephant toothpaste experiment?
-Make certain to check out some of these as well:
+Check out more of our favorite simple science experiments:

 Leave a Comment